MJJoyce/xdata-nba/README.md

 cd solr-4.8.1/example/
 java -Dsolr.solr.home=/vagrant/solr -jar start.jar > /tmp/solr-server-log.txt &

-To test that solr has started successfully open up your browser and navigate to http://localhost:8983/solr where you will see the Solr dashboard

 ```

+To test that solr has started successfully open up your browser and navigate to http://localhost:8983/solr where you will see the Solr dashboard.

 ### Loading the NBA dataset